-North Park University Vikings Email
+North Park University Email

-The Seminary communicates with students via their NorthPark University Vikings email accounts.
-Students are welcome to link their Vikings email to a personal email address.
+The Seminary communicates with students via their NPU email accounts.
+Students are welcome to link their NPU email to a personal email address.
+All campus communications and especially those containing confidential information will only be sent to NPU email addresses.